-After 2 years as a postdoctoral fellow at CSIRO in Australia, a University Research Fellowship from the Natural Sciences and Engineering Research Council of Canada enabled Dr. Campbell to join the University of Waterloo.
+After 2 years as a postdoctoral fellow at CSIRO in Australia, a University Research Fellowship from the Natural Sciences and Engineering Research Council of Canada enabled Professor Campbell to join the University of Waterloo.
 She currently pursues research in optics of the eye, accommodation, presbyopia, ophthalmic corrections and ophthalmic diagnostic instruments.
 Her current research interests include defining the quality of the optical image formed on the retina; studying the optical properties of the crystalline lens and eye during development and in the older eye and integrating adaptive optics and polarization methods into instruments which image the rear of the eye.
 Her basic research led to improved quality of clinical images of the fundus of the eye.
-The Waterloo confocal scanning laser ophthalmoscope that was developed by Dr. Campbell's group gave the first live images of the cones of the human eye.
+The Waterloo confocal scanning laser ophthalmoscope that was developed by Professor Campbell's group gave the first live images of the cones of the human eye.

-Dr. Campbell is a Fellow of the Optical Society of America and received the 2004 Rank Prize in Optoelectronics for studies of the gradient of refractive index in the crystalline lens.
+Professor Campbell is a Fellow of the Optical Society of America and received the 2004 Rank Prize in Optoelectronics for studies of the gradient of refractive index in the crystalline lens.

 Ph.D. at the Institute of Advanced Studies, Australian National University in the department Applied Mathematics, Research School of Physical Sciences and Physiology John Curtin School of Medical Research in 1982.

-M.Sc. at the University of Waterloo in the department of Physics in 1977.
+M.Sc. at the University of Waterloo in the Department of Physics in 1977.